35M rifle

-The FÉG 35M was a bolt-action rifle, chambered in 8×56mmR.
-Though superficially still resembling the 95/31M Carbine it was a new design with a cock-on-close bolt.
+The FÉG 35M was a bolt-action rifle chambered in 8×56mmR.
+Though superficially still resembling the 95/31M Carbine, it was a new design with a cock-on-close bolt.
 An easily recognizable distinguishing feature was the placement of the bolt handle, which was further forward than in the 1895 design.
-It was used by Hungary in the years leading up to and during World War II, and after World War II before being gradually phased out by both Red Army surplus and locally produced Mosin–Nagant carbines.
+It was used by Hungary in the years leading up to and during World War II, as well as after World War II, yet was gradually phased out by both Red Army surplus, and locally produced Mosin–Nagant carbines in the years after.

 Design details

-After the Great War, modifications were made on the 95M carbines, recalibrating the sights to the newly adopted metric system, and later adopting the Austrian-developed more powerful spitzer cartridge, all this resulting in the 31M rifle.
-But the army was not satisfied.
-Analysing World War I performance had revealed several deficiencies: the straight-pull Mannlicher could freeze in great cold; that the bolts were hand-fitted — thus non-interchangeable — and could be replaced only by trained gunsmiths; and the cock-on-opening operation.
-In the end it was decided that the new rifle should use a simpler, more conventional rotating bolt, and a better bayonet.
+After the Great War, modifications were made on the 95M carbines, recalibrating the sights to the newly adopted metric system, and later adopting the Austrian-developed 8x56mmR.
+Analysing the performance of the 95M in World War I had revealed several deficiencies: the straight-pull Mannlicher could freeze in cold; the bolts were hand-fitted, thus non-interchangeable - being replaced only by trained gunsmiths; and the cock-on-opening operation.
+In the end, it was decided that the new rifle should use a simpler, more conventional rotating bolt, as well as a better bayonet.

-For the new requirements the Hungarian military and FÉG took time-proven Mannlicher–Schönauer action derived from Mauser-Schlegelmilch Gewehr 88 bolt, which was also used on Romanian and Dutch Mannlichers.
+For the new requirements, the Hungarian military and FÉG took the Mannlicher–Schönauer action, derived from the bolt of the Gewehr 88, which was also used on Romanian and Dutch Mannlichers.
 A prototype, known as 33.M, was produced in small series for trials in 1933.
-The prototype differed from the final 35.M in following:
+The prototype differed from the final 35.M in the following ways: